Intent, Implementation and Impact

 Pupils read for pleasure every day: from enjoying five stories and songs a day for every child in EYFS through whole class story times moving into DEAR (Drop Everything and Read) from Year 4 through to Year 9 building the habit of independent and sustained reading for pleasure and developing their ability to tackle an ever more challenging repertoire of texts via non-fiction DEAR and class reading.
 Until Year 9, all pupils are also expected to build their reading skills at home every night through carefully monitored homework routines and throughout Key Stage 4 pupils continue to read regularly through non-fiction DEAR.
 Pupils are increasingly encouraged to read for pleasure on the subjects they enjoy..
 In Sixth Form, we support wider reading through the use of structured preparatory reading integrated into the curriculum and supporting extended reading through the Extended Qualification Project.

 We celebrate reading successes at every opportunity, in class libraries and displays, through Reading Ambassador leadership roles in Primary, in reading competitions and events and through partnership with as many external reading organisations as we can maintain.
 We are in the process of investing in a new OYS library and have a dedicated full-time librarian.

 The curriculum is driven by the leaders of the school through the embedding of long-term curriculum overviews and medium-term plans for every unit and knowledge organisers for many.
 Leaders decide the core knowledge and skills to be taught and in what order.
 In French, art and music, the curriculum is led by all-through subject specialists.
 In English, maths, science, humanities, computing and PE, we have primary Subject Leads working with Senior Leaders and Heads of Department in secondary.
-In many areas (maths, secondary geography, secondary science) our curriculum builds on formal Ark Common Curriculum Programmes and capitalises on subject expertise from across the network.
+In many areas (maths, secondary geography, secondary history, secondary science) our curriculum builds on formal Ark Common Curriculum Programmes and capitalises on subject expertise from across the network.

 We are ambitious for all our pupils.
 All pupils always work to the same learning objective every lesson: we are all climbing the same mountain.
 Teachers plan for the fact that some team members will need more scaffolding; others will require a greater challenge.
 We aim to meet the academic needs of all learners every lesson through the use of differentiated questioning and resources as well as through additional support from peers or additional adults.
 In the EYFS, pupils learn through a balance of adult-directed and child-initiated learning experiences which focus on the development of core skills alongside celebrating the unique child.